-In a small bowl, stir together salt, sugar, ground caraway and coriander seeds, and white pepper until thoroughly combined.
+In a small bowl, stir together salt, sugar, ground caraway and coriander seeds, and white or black pepper until thoroughly combined.

 Remove salmon from bath and pat dry with paper towels.
 On a work surface, turn salmon skin side up and sprinkle about half of salt mixture all over, rubbing in with fingers.

-Unpack salmon and turn skin-side up.
-Re-pack with dill, cover with plastic and set weight back on top.
-Refrigerate until salmon is sufficiently cured, 1 day longer for a lighter cure and 2 days longer for slightly more cure (slightly firmer texture and saltier flavor).
+After 1 day, unpack salmon and turn skin side up.
+Re-pack with dill, cover with plastic, and set weight back on top.
+Refrigerate until salmon is sufficiently cured, 1 day longer for a lighter cure or 2 days longer for slightly more cure (which will mean a slightly firmer texture and saltier flavor).

 For the Sauce: Before serving, make the sauce.
-In a blender, mini food processor, or using an immersion blender, combine vinegar with dill, mustard, and sugar and blend until dill is very finely chopped.
-Add oil and blend until a smooth sauce is formed.
+In a blender or mini food processor, or using an immersion blender, combine vinegar with chopped dill fronds, mustard, and sugar and blend until dill is very finely chopped.
+Add oil and blend until a smooth sauce has formed.
 Season with salt and pepper.

 Unpack salmon, scraping off dill, and set on a work surface.
-Using a very sharp slicing knife, cut gravlax on the bias into thin slices.
+Using a very sharp slicing knife, cut gravlax on a bias into thin slices.
 Arrange on slices of pumpernickel bread and drizzle sauce on top.
 Serve.
-Gravlax can be kept refrigerated tightly wrapped in plastic for approximately 5 days after curing.
+Gravlax can be kept refrigerated, tightly wrapped in plastic, for approximately 5 days after curing.